Vanuatu: Tourism

-Vanuatu sells citizenship for about $150,000, and its passports allow visa-free travel throughout Europe.
+Vanuatu sells citizenship for about $150,000.
 With demand from the Chinese market booming, passport sales may now account for more than 30% of the country's revenue.
 Such schemes have been shown to raise ethical problems, and have been involved in some political scandals.
+On 19 July 2023, Vanuatu lost UK visa-free access due to concerns over its citizenship by investment scheme.